 Family can pick up on hearing loss that is gradual, less detectable to a loved one.

-The loud TV – that grows louder with each visit – is a giveaway.
-And while some families take it in stride and adjust, frequently turning up the volume can be a sign of hearing loss with implications far beyond hearing every word of “NCIS.”
+The loud TV – that grows louder with each visit – is a clue.
+And while some families take it in stride and adjust, frequently turning up the volume can be a sign of hearing loss with implications far beyond hearing every word of a favorite TV show.

 What’s the cost?
 Even mild hearing loss can create problems for the person affected: You don’t always know what you are missing.
 Issues mount, as misunderstandings lead to unnecessary disagreements and loss of the human connection can lead to social isolation.
 Depression, anxiety, stress, frustration and even some degree of paranoia can follow.

 Family members can spot issues that might be gradual and less noticeable to the person whose hearing is fading.